Conviva Social Insights - Webinar

 For analysis, this metric is presented as a summary and time series, to display metric values as data points to baseline and highlight changes.
 For correlation, this metric is available in Custom Dashboards as a distribution of average bitrates, rebuffering ratios, average frame rates, and connection induced rebuffering ratios.
 These distributions can help you to understand the impacts of network and streaming performance that may be the cause of unexpected video play exits.

 In addition, the Diagnostics page can be set to show a QoE metric, such as Average Bitrate, along with the Ended Plays metric and distribution to highlight the most common thresholds related to video exits.

 You can use also MetricLens dimensions to filter this metric by metadata segments for enhanced root cause analysis.
 For example, limiting data to a specific ISP, video asset, or player dimension can highlight the source of changes in EndedPlays to a known provider, asset, or player type.

 Visit the Metric Dictionary in the Pulse Help Center to learn more about Conviva's metrics.

-This month we updated the following sensors:
+We updated the following sensors: